Latteflo/secure_network_design/documentation/Servers/DMZ/DMZ.md

 - Is linked to interface Ethernet 0/2
 - Nameif dmz works, but had to sacrifice by doing: no forward vlan 1 (the inside interface i.e. Ethernet 0/1)

-### Problems to solve with the dmz
-- Forward back to vlan 1 / find a way to have more than 2 interfaces forwarding to each other.
-- Get the OG dhcp server to work all the way to the dmz / find some way to give the servers ip addresses
+### Issues Encountered

+- Unable to forward traffic between more than two VLANs due to license limitations.
+- Difficulties with allocating IP addresses from the designated DHCP server to devices in the DMZ.

+### Future Objectives

+- Restore forwarding to VLAN 1 or find an alternative method to allow inter-VLAN routing.
+- Resolve the DHCP IP allocation issue for the DMZ.